 Instructional design matters.
 Just think, what would you do if you had the power to change the culture of your organisation?

 Instructional design can help you reach that goal.
-This means that an instructional designer is one of the very best investments an L&D team can make!
+This makes it one of the very best investments an L&D team can make!
 And yet, it might surprise you to find out that only 49% of organisations have the instructional design resource they need.

 Well, they’re trained professionals with a keen understanding of educational psychology (just like ninjas – probably).
 This means they understand how people learn and they put that knowledge to good use by creating killer training content that is engaging and effective.

 Of course, this isn’t all they do.
-Instructional designers oversee the training process from start to finish.
+In fact, they oversee the design process from start to finish.
 Most will start with a training needs analysis to work out what organisational knowledge is missing, then they’ll work through a series of steps until the learning campaign finishes with an evaluation that checks knowledge intake and application.

-To get a better understanding of what instructional designers do, we’ll look at the ADDIE framework.
+To get a better understanding of what these learning champions do, we’ll look at the ADDIE framework.

 What is ADDIE?
-A Framework for Instructional Design
+A Framework for the Design Process

 Before you do anything else you need to analyse two things.
 Firstly, who is your target audience?
 Secondly, what do your audience need to know?
 This is known as a training needs analysis.

 Now that you know who your training is for, what it will teach them and why – you need to work out how.
 What will you do to create a learning experience that will be both irresistible and instructional?